 Think “Sicily” and one immediately picture’s the colorful, macho lifestyles of the Sicilian gangster clans and their larger-than-life exploits, their impossible intrigues and romantic escapades that excite the imagination.

 But, few people know that Sicily is an ancient land with a distinct culture of its own and a history that goes into the deep, dark recesses of time, stretching back for more than 3,000 years.
+The fiery, raging Mt.
+Etna, one of the most active volcanoes in the world, watches jealously over this beautiful region.

 Slow Down to Discover Sicily’s Beautiful Charms

-For those that are willing to slow down and search out its secrets, it yields its mysteries through its diverse styles of architecture, unique cuisine and ancient ruins.
+For those that are willing to slow down and search out its secrets, Sicily yields its mysteries through its diverse styles of architecture, unique cuisine and ancient ruins.
 Its capital city, Palermo, is a place of great joy and vibrancy that is reflected through its vivid and colorful street life with bustling, lively markets.
 Unique to Palermo are the byzantine mosaics at the beautiful Cappella Palatina.
 It is also home to Mt.
 Etna, Europe’s highest, active volcano that still throws tantrums and never fails to show its fiery temperament from time to time.
 It last erupted on December 3, 2015.

 Sicily has the distinction of being the largest region of Italy.
 It is also the largest island in the Mediterranean Sea.
 Its culture has been variously shaped by successive waves of immigration and conquest that include influences from the Germanic Vandals, the Byzantines, the Normans, the Saracens and Spanish.
 Today it is home to several UNESCO World Heritage Sites that display unique facets of these influences.